-Not open for credit to students who have completed or are concurrently enrolled in PHOTO 230B and/or 230C Students must have a working knowledge of the camera and computer operations.
+Not open for credit to students who have completed PHOTO 230B and/or 230C

+Students must have a working knowledge of the DSLR camera and computer operations.

 Continuation of PHOTO 75A: Introduction to using self-direction to apply the theory of production of photos for portraiture, editorial, event, and tabletop products, camera capture, intermediate techniques, lighting, shadow, highlights, continuation of commercial assignments, Introduction to business practices, marketing, and customer service, developing the selective portfolio.
 1012.00